 Drawing inspiration from nature, hygge practitioners incorporate a lot of wood, ceramics and organic fibres into their décor schemes.
 Spaces are filled with neutral colours, matte finishes, organic textures and subtle nods to the outdoors.
 Forest-loving Scandinavians might choose a lamp with a wooden component, such as the Stickbulb Bang Table Little (offered in sustainably sourced maple or walnut, reclaimed heart pine, ebonized oak or reclaimed water tower redwood) or the Secto Teelo 8020 Table (handcrafted from Finnish birch).

 A beach lover, on the other hand, may seek out wavy shapes and a soft colour palette.
-The light grey VITA Eos (above), made from all natural goose feathers, draws its gentle power from the earth tones of the Nordic landscape to instil a sense of calm.
+The light grey UMAGE Eos (above), made from all natural goose feathers, draws its gentle power from the earth tones of the Nordic landscape to instil a sense of calm.
 Meanwhile, the Anisha Table (above) features a fluid design reminiscent of a porthole window.
 When choosing a metal lamp, look for one with a nature-inspired shape, such as the Studio Italia Maggio Suspension light (above), which features laser cut carvings that resemble intersecting tree branches.

 3) Use a mixture of floor, table and wall lamps

 Harsh overhead lighting can instantly kill a hygge vibe.
 Instead, strategically pepper your space with floor, table and wall lamps to form inviting spots for reading, dining and lounging.
 Paper lantern-style lamps, such as the Foscarini Rituals Table family, are perfect for discreetly scattering ambient light around a room.
 Even larger paper lamps, such as &tradition’s Formakami Pendant Lights, have a sense of weightlessness.